wba6/prime-search/Deep-Dive.md

  - **Average Case**: On average, the algorithm will perform better than the worst case because it will typically find factors before reaching $\sqrt{n}$.
 However, the average-case time complexity remains $O(\sqrt{n})$ because it still depends on the size of the input number.

-Trial Division algorithm is efficient is determining if single numbers are prime; however, the Sieve of Eratosthenes is efficient is finding all the primes in a specified limit.
+Trial Division algorithm is efficient in determining if single numbers are prime; however, the Sieve of Eratosthenes is efficient is finding all the primes in a specified limit.
 A main trade off for the Trial Division algorithm is that with larger numbers it can take increasing amounts of time.

 ### Miller-Rabin Primality Test